"Happiness is the secret to all beauty."

 Nowadays, snowglobes often symbolize childhood, innocence, or so-called “happy days”.
 When you see a snowglobe, you want to pick it up and shake.
 The slow swirl of snow has a dreamy effect and makes you calm.
 Filled with stunning & inspiring quotes in combination with beautiful illustrations, it creates something new and puts a smile on your face and gives you inspiration for the day.
 This makes it a perfect present!
 Using it as a paperweight on your desk, it is a beautiful and stylish remembrance.
 Besides, you can refill the snowglobe endlessly with your own pictures and quotes, to personalize it and make it your own treasure. ® Registered Design

 Shake it Baby is created by Marie-José van den Ende.
-From an early age she is attracted to art(-history), fashion as well as photography and finds her inspiration while traveling.
+From an early age she is attracted to art, fashion as well as photography and finds her inspiration while traveling.
 It is no wonder she became a fashion buyer and then photographer, which she still is.
-It was her idea to combine supersized snowglobes with inspiring quotes.
-She created a mini-collection to help an owner of a new, eclectic concept-store in Amsterdam, who was looking for sophisticated & distinctive gifts.
-The globes were all the time quickly sold out.
+It was her idea to combine supersized snowballs with inspiring quotes.
+She created a mini-collection to help the owner of a new, eclectic concept-store in Amsterdam, who was looking for sophisticated & distinctive gifts.
+The snowballs were all the time quickly sold out.
 This inspired her to make a brand out of it and thus began a new adventure.....

 At the end of the 19th century, an Austrian producer of surgical instruments invented the so-called Schneekugel.
 Originally his goal was to develop an extra bright lightsource for use as a surgical lamp.
 As he tried to intensify the candlepower of a so-called Schusterkugel (a water filled flask used to focus light since the Middle Ages) with particles made out of different materials for reflection purpose, the effect reminded him of snowfall and it's said that by this he got the idea for a snow globe.